sslover/designing-for-data-personalization/syllabus.md

 Group Projects
 --------------

 Starting on the 3rd class, we will have weekly group projects.
 I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration.
-You can pick from 2 topics:
+You can pick from 2 topics (although if you are really enthusiastic about doing something else, you may do that as well):

 * **Design Presentation/Critique** - Pick a new or somewhat new technology (hardware, software or service) that relates to the overall topics in the class.